 One of the most exciting ways to celebrate special holidays is with fireworks.
-Whether you're at a party, enjoying a neighborhood celebration, or going to a park, you need to be mindful of manners and safety.
+Whether you're at a party, enjoying a neighborhood celebration, or going to a park where you or others will be lighting fireworks, you need to be mindful of manners and safety.

 With a large variety of spectacular shows sponsored by municipalities, counties, and other agencies, you don’t even have to get your hands dirty or worry about the risks involved with personal fireworks.